What is an MRZ Code? The Role of MRZ Technology in Identity Verification

 Consult with an attorney to ensure an OFAC check is right for your business.
-If it is deemed as an important step in safeguarding your business, consider using IDMERIT’s business verification solution, IDMverify, to validate all businesses and individuals you interact with.
-IDMverify can check that these individuals and businesses are legitimate and that they are not a part of the OFAC SDN list.
+If it is deemed as an important step in safeguarding your business, consider using IDMERIT’s business verification solution, IDMkyc, to validate all businesses and individuals you interact with.
+IDMkyc can check that these individuals and businesses are legitimate and that they are not a part of the OFAC SDN list.

 The Financial Action Task Force (FATF) describes politically exposed persons (PEP) as follows:

 PEP is a term to describe individuals with formal political power along with informal, yet influential political people.
 This definition is closer to the political reality in many countries and how it correlates with a country’s corruption and money laundering patterns.

 Former public officials and elected officials do not lose their influence once they are out of office; rather, they move their influence elsewhere and assert it in different ways than how they used it while in office.

 A person who was once a PEP could always remain a PEP under the definition given by the FATF.
 How to deal with a previous PEP should be based on risk assessment rather than on an imposed time limit.
 The risk-based approach requires that an anti-money laundering and terrorism financing assessment be made on a PEP who is no longer entrusted with a prominent public function, and that effective action to mitigate risk take place.